Posts on the Gender Debate

 Encouragement to Women

 The next several blogs are a series of arguments and rebuttals.
-This is the plain reading argument, which asks, “Why can’t we take Paul’s writing about women in 1 Timothy 2:12 at face value?
+This is the plain reading argument, which says, “Why can’t we take Paul’s writing about women in 1 Timothy 2:12 at face value?
 Why do we have to make Paul complicated to understand him?”
 1 Timothy 2:12 is that verse where Paul says he doesn’t allow a woman to teach or have authority over a man.
 In this blog, I give four counterarguments.

 The Plain Reading Argument